spettersson/splunk4patientprivacy/data_guide.md

 For the use cases in this repository, each journal system is expected to have **two unique event types** that targets different event categories:
 - journal_access_\<journalSystemName\>
+  - this category include events that records employees accessing patient journals.
 - journal_activity_\<journalSystemName\>
+  - this category include events that records create/read/update/delete acitivities from employees in the journal system.

 Event types can be created in the two ways presented below.
 Which you choose depends on your preferences.
 - Splunk Web (recommended): Settings > Event Types > New Event Type